nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

+### Purpose of this application:
+Dengue fever is a prevalent mosquito-borne disease in many parts of the world, including Singapore.
+The National Environmental Agency (NEA) of Singapore is responsible for monitoring and controlling the spread of this disease.
+To aid in this task, a new application called DengueHotspotTracker (DHT) has been developed, which allows NEA to track all reported cases of dengue fever in Singapore.

+This application serves as an address book, containing the name, postal code, age, date, and (optional) variant type of the reported case.
+The user-friendly interface provides an easy-to-view overview of the cases, enabling NEA to monitor the trends of the disease in different areas, spread in different age groups, and spread of different variant types of dengue.
+Overall, this application would allow NEA to stay informed about the latest trends and take proactive measures to prevent the spread of the disease.

 --------------------------------------------------------------------------------------------------------------------

 ## Quick start